Shotgun Coaching Award

 100% course cost

-Deer Stalking Certificate – Pre DSC1 Aim The aim of this course is to equip the candidate with the knowledge, understanding, skills and awareness required
+Shotgun Safety Officers Course The course is aimed at equipping the candidate with the knowledge, understanding, skills and awareness required to identify and manage issues